 No glitter.
 Really!

 Glitter is a safety hazard for our heroes, so no cards with any glitter that will flake off the card are accepted.
-Stickles or pens that apply glitter that will NOT rub off can be acceptable, but please check your cards by rubbing it with your finger and on a sweater.
+Pens that apply glitter that will NOT rub off might be acceptable, but please check your cards by rubbing it with your finger and on a sweater.
 If it flakes OR rubs off, it cannot be used.
-Small gems are fine.
+Small gems and brads are fine, just not the big thick ones.
 Before emailing with questions, please read this post to see if it’s already answered.

-Stamp the backs of your cards with our name.
+Stamp the backs of your cards with our full name.

 We stamp the backs of cards with our organization name so families know where the card came from.
 We need your help stamping . . . so much that we’ll send you a stamp for free!

 Line cards made with dark cardstock.

 If a pencil won’t show up, add a liner so your cards stay out of the hospital.
-(Some kraft papers need a liner, light ones do not.)
-One side or two sides – just make sure there’s room to write.
+(Most kraft papers need a liner.)
+Line one side or two sides – just make sure there’s room to write.

 For holiday cards, send large batches of the same/near-same design (25 max) about 4 weeks ahead of the posted deadline.
 Max quantity for multiples of a card is 25 or less, including ones that “look” similar (just changing out the paper doesn’t make it ‘different’ – go get creative!)

 Even a small quantity of cards is ok.

 One card, a handful, or a box full; but please remember – our heroes are requesting quality.
 Your card may be the last piece of communication with a family – and remember that many scrapbook these letters.
 We want them to stand the test of time.
 Our heroes are worth our very best!
 Your shipping cost is likely less if you save up small packages and mail a larger amount in a flat rate box.

 Watch the deadlines!